ManuelGalindo/Kubernetes-Learning/README.md

-# this are notes for the kubernetes course
+# Here are notes for the kubernetes course